MightyMax2312/Strabismus_Detection/README.md

 # Strabismus Detection using Deep Learning

 This project contains a deep learning pipeline to detect **strabismus** (eye misalignment) from images using a trained neural network.
+It includes a dataset, preprocessing pipeline, training code and an h5 model with ready deployment on a Jetson Nano/Windows with potential input from an ESP32-CAM.

 - CNN-based model to detect strabismus from eye images